 The Caledonian Club, 9 Halkin Street, London SW1X 7DR

 THIS EVENT IS CPD CERTIFIED

-Delegates will examine the progress of the ‘Road to Zero Strategy’ and challenges in achieving the Government’s aim of at least half of new cars to be ultra low emission by 2030.
+Delegates will examine the progress of the Road to Zero Strategy and the challenges in achieving the Government’s aim of at least half of new cars to be ultra low emission by 2030.

-Further discussion is expected on creating a tax regime that supports decarbonisation of fleets following HM Treasury’s Review of WLTP and Vehicle Taxes, with a government response expected later this year.
+They will consider options for addressing regulatory barriers for decarbonising transport such as creating a tax regime that supports decarbonisation of fleets following HM Treasury’s Review of WLTP and Vehicle Taxes, with a government response expected later this year.

-They will also discuss solutions for developing the charging network and increasing investment in innovative charging technologies with the government launching a £40m programme to develop and trial innovative, low cost wireless and on-street charging technology.
+They will also discuss the prospects for increasing private and public investment in innovative charging technologies, with the Government launching a £40m programme to develop and trial new types of on-street charging technology.

 As preparations are made for the continued take up of electric vehicles, delegates will consider the issues surrounding the development of a future-proofed energy grid.

 It follows the launch of the Government’s Electric Vehicle Energy Taskforce, as well as Ofgem’s proposals for re-wiring the energy system to accommodate electric vehicles while seeking to ensure that costs are kept down for consumers.